aslakjohansen/brick-block/doc/introduction.md

 At this point the subgraph can be seen as a block with an interface separating use from implementation.
 In short, it allows us to compose our graph (or subgraph) at block-level granularity.

+## Open Questions

+### Interface Matching

+This form of grouping gives us strict nesting, meaning that the all paths between something inside the group and something outside the group goes through a port of that group.
+This complicates things when it comes to interface matching.
+If interface matching is a wrapper around group matching then we find ourselves facing something very close to the classical inherited type equivalence problem.
+There are solutions to this, but how would a concrete solution look? and how would it affect the complexity of queries?
+One alternative is that a group can *provide* an interface.